-- A reduced carbon footprint across council services. - Environmentally conscious suppliers are supported by increased council investment and spending. - More local businesses adopting low-emission practices to secure contracts. - Increased recycling rates across the city. - The net zero targets set for the council and Norwich are achieved. - Working across the city with partners to improve air quality across the city with no special measures needed for the city centre
+- A reduced carbon footprint across council services. - Environmentally conscious suppliers are supported by increased council investment and spending. - More local businesses adopting low-emission practices to secure contracts. - Increased recycling rates across the city. - The net zero targets set for the council and Norwich are achieved. - with partners to improve air quality across the city with no special measures needed for the city centre